 Tips For Parents Assisting Kids With Online Learning

 Disabling phone notifications and turning on “do not disturb” mode can help.
 A step further, Apple’s “screen time” and Android’s “focus mode” can help limit distractions.
 Screen time allows users to set time limits on specific apps and features, and focus mode allows users to block access to specific apps on a set schedule.

 Setting a new life schedule can be helpful, too.
 It’s easy to let normal schedules slip when everyone is home, but you don’t have to keep your old schedule to have a consistent routine.
 Students with schedules built around a type of activity rather than specific plan may have greater success improving each child’s focus during online learning.

 When learning is fun, it’s easy to get kids engaged.
 Schedule virtual playdates for your child to catch up with friends, let students collaborate and help each other with school work through digital, and keep in touch with other parents to share ideas on what works.
-Find more tips to enhance home learning in the infographic below.